-PRINCETON, MA (WHDH) - Fire officials in Princeton say a lightning strike Tuesday morning likely sparked a massive house fire
+PRINCETON, MASS.
+(WHDH) - Fire officials in Princeton say a lightning strike Tuesday morning likely sparked a massive house fire

 Firefighters responded to a home on Mountain Road.
 They found heavy smoke and flames shooting from the structure.